daryoush12/joking-bot/README.md

 > DISCORD_TOKEN={your token}

-3. Run main file to see your bot action!
+3. Run main file to see your bot in action!